 When it comes to workout duration less is more.

 To increase muscle hypertrophy and get stronger you want to get to the gym, hit it hard, stimulate size and strength gains, then get out.

 That means no more than sixty minutes total, including warm up time.

 When you start training your body will naturally boost testosterone levels significantly higher than normal.
 This increased output peaks somewhere around a half hour into your workout.

 And after sixty minutes your body will start to produce less testosterone and more cortisol, which is a hormone that eats muscle tissue and increases body fat storage.

 Obviously this is a scenario you want to avoid.

 I’d still keep it in mind, though and wouldn’t want to push the limits of workout time just for that reason.

 About thirty minutes are fully sufficient to the acquisition and preservation of strength and endurance. – George Hackenshmidt, 1908

 Another reason to keep your workouts short is that your mental focus will start to wane.
-It’s a lot easier to have an incredible training session if you know you only have 45 minutes ahead of you.
+It’s a lot easier to have an incredible training session if you know you only have 30-45 minutes ahead of you.
 You can dial in with pinpoint focus on the task at hand and dominate every set of every exercise.